 All Atla Open Press publications follow the Chicago Manual of Style, 17th edition, using the author-date format for citations.
 It is the responsibility of authors to ensure that their manuscripts adhere to these guidelines at the time of submission.
-Examples of the desired format for citing common print and electronic resources are given below, alongside notes on matters of house style for points not specified by the Chicago Manual.
+Examples of the desired format for citing common print and electronic resources are given below.

 Note that multi-author and multi-editor works place the surname first only for the first author/editor; all subsequent authors/editors are listed with the given name first.
 The abbreviation "et al." should be used only for works with five or more authors/editors, and then only in the in-text citation; the works cited list should contain all names in full.